A young monk came to visit the wise tea master Lao Cha and, of course, they shared some tea.

 – Sensei! – the young monk exclaimed, – this tea is so good, its taste is bold and fresh.
 Grassy, yet sweet!
 What is it?!

 – It is Chumushi Sencha.
 Let’s not talk too much – just enjoy.

-Sencha is the most widely enjoyed tea in Japan.
+Sencha is the most widely enjoyed tea in Japan and it has been the staple Japanese tea for over three centuries.
 Grown in full sunlight, sencha is noted for its delicate sweetness, mild astringency and flowery-green aroma.